memo33/sc4pac-tools/README.md

 ## Build instructions <!-- {docsify-ignore} -->

-Compile the CLI with `sbt assembly`.
+Compile the CLI with `sbt assembly` using build tool SBT.
 Create a release bundle with `make dist` in a Unix shell.

-For editing the website locally, run `sbt ~web/fastLinkJS` as well as `make channel-testing-web host-web` and open `http://localhost:8090/channel/index-dev.html`.
+For editing the channel page of the website locally, run `sbt ~web/fastLinkJS` as well as `make channel-testing-web host-web` and open `http://localhost:8090/channel/index-dev.html`.
 For publishing the website, refer to the Makefile of the [metadata repository](https://github.com/memo33/sc4pac).

+The documentation pages of the website are rendered directly from these [markdown files](https://github.com/memo33/sc4pac/tree/main/docs/) and do not require any build step.

 ## Roadmap <!-- {docsify-ignore} -->